c4ffein/realworld-django-ninja/README.md

 As [Django Ninja](https://django-ninja.dev/) (and by extension this repository) only covers the API part, you may then [connect a frontend to it](#connect-a-frontend) after [deploying](#deploying).

+##### Code style
+In the long term, this repository aims to target as many good practices expected in a Django Ninja project as possible - except for the `comments` app, which is left in a quick-and-dirty style on purpose to show how it can be possible to release a PoC as fast as possible when returning incorrectly typed dictionaries, for example.

 ## Usage